 US Sales Tax for eCommerce businesses

-Sales tax is essentially a small percentage of a sale that is added onto the sale by a retailer.
+Sales tax is essentially a small percentage of a sale that is added to the sale by a retailer.
 Most sales taxes vary from state to state and may even differentiate further as most states allow local areas such as cities and counties to have their own sales tax.
 Sales tax is typically determined at a state level which makes it tricky, especially when you are managing an online retailer that is selling to customers from different states.

 On June 21, 2018, the Supreme Court of the United States ruled in favor of the state in South Dakota v.
-Wayfair, Inc. This ruling allows the state to begin taxing remote sales via their economic nexus laws and as this changes, we anticipate regulatory tightening towards the end of the 2020 year for Gooten.
+Wayfair, Inc. This ruling allows the state to begin taxing remote sales via their economic nexus laws and as these changes, we anticipate regulatory tightening towards the end of the 2020 year for Gooten.

 Who is Avalara?

-Avalara is team of tax experts that provides a sales tax calculation and compliance platform that assists in business tax compliance.
+Avalara is a team of tax experts that provides a sales tax calculation and compliance platform that assists in business tax compliance.
 Avalara provides CertCapture which is a management tool that creates, validates, stores, and manages sales tax exemption and reseller certificates.